Take it slow on a personal loan for a horse

 If you want to make owning a horse your new hobby, be aware that this passion isn’t for those on a tight budget.
 Statistics from the AHC show that 50 percent of horse owners earn at least $100,000 per year.
 If you’re thinking about using a personal loan to buy a horse, move at a slow trot and carefully consider all the financial responsibilities first.

 Don’t let the list price fool you, though.
 The initial price of a horse represents just one fraction of the costs you’ll need to cover as a horse owner.
-Each year, you’ll need to cover a wide range of expenses to keep the animal healthy.
-Consider these annual costs with data collected from IBIS World, the American Veterinary Medicine Association (AVMA), American Horse Publications (AHP) and Equine Chronicle:
+Each year, you’ll cover a wide range of expenses to keep the animal healthy.
+Here’s a quick breakdown of the average monthly cost of maintaining a healthy horse:

-While the low end of those expenses clocks in at $1,760, the high end adds up to nearly $17,000.
-You’ll need to be ready to cover those expenses for a long time, too.
-The AVMA says that the average horse lifespan is between 25 and 30 years, with some animals living to be over 40 years old.
+When it comes down to it, owning a horse can cost you between $6,000 and $7,000 a year — and more, depending on your location.
+You also need to be ready to cover these expenses for a long time.
+The American Veterinary Medical Association (AVMA) says that the average horse lifespan is between 25 and 30 years, with some animals living to be over 40 years old.

 Owning a horse comes with a much higher degree of financial responsibility than any other companion animal.
 “Regardless of whether you are purchasing outright or taking a loan to purchase, approach it as you would any major acquisition like buying a car or house,” Julie Broadway, president of the American Horse Council, says.